vemoreno/blog/_posts/2017-08-01-extend-salesforce-with-node.markdown

 Wouldn't it be nice if every time you added a lead in Salesforce, it was also added to your Marketo campaigns?
 Add a trigger on the lead object, pull in the [marketo-rest-api](https://www.npmjs.com/package/marketo-rest-api) module, and use it to send the lead along.

+Extend for Salesforce is built on [Auth0 Extend](https://auth0.com/extend/), our extensibility as a service platform.
+It can let your customers create extensions to your SaaS quickly and easily.
+Sign up for our free developer account [here](https://auth0.com/extend/try).

 ---

 ### Take It for a Spin